bzyx/bzyx.github.src/content/2014/building-nexus5-kernel.rst

    $ git checkout origin/android-msm-hammerhead-3.4-kitkat-mr1

-Now we should have the code on which we can work :) So lets compile it, and check if it works for us.
+Now you should have the code on which you can work :) So compile it, and check if it works for you.
 In menuconfig *General setup ---> Local version - append to kernel release* you can append some string that you'll know that it's your kernel.

 .. code-block:: bash